avo-hq/docs.avohq.io/docs/3.0/gemfile-environment-variables.md

 Now you can run `bundle install` and `bundler` will pick it up and use it to authenticate on the server.

 :::warning
-Using the credentials this way, they might be exposed in the terminal history.
+Using the credentials this way, they might be exposed in the terminal history and will be exposed in the `Gemfile.lock` file.
 :::

 ## 3. Export the variable as you run `bundle install`

-The second way you can do it is to send it to the environment as you run `bundle install`.
+The third way you can do it is to send it to the environment as you run `bundle install`.

 ```bash
 # Run in your terminal